 How much will it cost?

-A copper IUD may be expensive up-front, but it can double as safe and super-effective contraception for up to 12 years.
+An IUD may be expensive up-front, but it can double as safe and super-effective contraception for up to 12 years.
 So in the long run, it is cheaper than most other birth control.

 Emergency contraception with benefits

-Given that the American College of Obstetricians and Gynecologists just announced that IUDs are safe for nearly all women to use, I hope more women will learn about the copper IUD as the most effective emergency contraceptive, with benefits!
+Given that the American College of Obstetricians and Gynecologists just announced that IUDs are safe for nearly all women to use, I hope more women will learn about the non-hormonal IUD as the most effective emergency contraceptive, with benefits!